statamic/docs/content/collections/docs/graphql.md

 ```

 :::tip
-When GraphQL is enabled, GraphiQL ([a graphical interactive in-browser GraphQL IDE](https://github.com/graphql/graphiql/blob/main/packages/graphiql/README.md)) is available in the Control Panel.
-This tool allows you to visually explore the available queries and fields, and also build queries and test them.
+When GraphQL is enabled, [GraphiQL](https://github.com/graphql/graphiql) is available in the Control Panel.
+This allows you to explore and test available queries and fields.
 :::

 ## Available Queries